-- Test access, or ask a person confined in the facility to test access, to the mechanism(s)/form(s). - Determine whether persons confined in the facility do not have to request forms from staff. - See section "Processes for Sending and Receiving Mail (Mail drop boxes/Mailroom)" for instructions on what the auditor must observe during the site review regarding access to writing materials (e.g., writing implements, forms, paper, envelopes), drop boxes, etc. and security of written communications.
+- Test access, or ask a person confined in the facility to test access, to the mechanism(s)/form(s). - Determine whether persons confined in the facility can access forms without having to make a request from staff. - Assess the accessibility of writing instruments for persons confined in the facility (e.g., paper, writing instruments, sexual abuse and sexual harassment reporting form(s), if applicable, envelopes, stamps).